hirosystems/stacks.js/docs/feature-guides/sign-messages.md

 This guide explains how to prompt users to sign a message.

-The user will be prompted a popup from the Hiro Wallet showing the message you would like them to sign.
+The user will be prompted a popup from the Hiro Wallet showing the message you want them to sign.

-The user can then click on the ‘Sign’ button which will return the signature data and the user's publicKey to your app.
+The user can then click on the 'Sign' button, which will return the signature data and the user's publicKey to your app.
 You can then verify the signature by passing the signature data and the public key to the [`stacks.js`](https://github.com/hirosystems/stacks.js) `verifySignature` method.

 The message can be any utf-8 string.